We hope you had a great year and have been able to handle your US tax challenges in the best way possible.

 To end the year on a lighter note we wanted to share this clip from Boom Chicago.
 Please enjoy and share!

-From all of us at Americans Overseas we wish you a wonderful Christmas and happy new year.
+From all of us at Americans Overseas we wish you a wonderful Christmas and a happy New Year.